Spain's Repsol says board backs preliminary YPF deal

 MADRID The board of Spain's Repsol (REP.MC) unanimously agreed on Wednesday to start formal talks with Argentina over a compensation offer for assets Buenos Aires seized last year that could end an 18-month standoff between the two countries.

-Sources with knowledge of the matter have told Reuters that the deal is worth $5 billion (£3.07 billion), half of what Repsol was initially demanding after Argentina seized its majority stake in energy company YPF (YPFD.BA) in 2012.
+Sources with knowledge of the matter have told Reuters that the deal is worth $5 billion, half of what Repsol was initially demanding after Argentina seized its majority stake in energy company YPF (YPFD.BA) in 2012.

 "With the aim of developing a preliminary agreement, Repsol has decided to start talks soon between its teams and the Argentine government to find a fair, efficient and quick solution to the controversy," Repsol said in a statement, without providing details of the offer.